fbpx

 Understanding Financial Ratios

-Reading Time: 3 minutes
+Reading Time: 2 minutes

 To invest in any company’s stock/ETF, you assess various numbers and invest if it aligns with your personal investment goals.
 This process is called Financial Analysis.

 Financial analysis can be done with the help of financial ratios.
-These ratios help us understand the performance of the company, compare it to the performance of previous years as well as the performance of other companies in the same industry.
+These ratios help us understand the performance of the company, and compare it to the performance of previous years as well as the performance of other companies in the same industry.

-Here, we will go over 4 ratios to understand what they mean, how they are calculated, and what the ratios look like in a favourable scenario.
+Here, we will go over 4 financial ratios to understand what they mean, how they are calculated, and what the ratios look like in a favourable scenario.

-1. PE Ratio
+PE Ratio

+One of the most prominent financial ratios is P/E ratio.
 The Price-to-earnings ratio is a measure of the current stock price of a company against earnings per share (EPS).
 EPS in essence is how much profit each share is generating.

 Basically, the price of the stock you as an investor need to pay if that company generated ₹1 earnings.